Cristian Baroni: Fenerbahçe

-On 20 July 2009, the Fenerbahçe announced the signing of the player for €5 million Fenerbahçe also have signed the left wing André Santos and the midfielder from Corinthians, details of the agreement were not disclosed.
+On 20 July 2009, Fenerbahçe announced the signing of the player for €5 million.
+Fenerbahçe also signed the left wing André Santos and the midfielder from Corinthians, details of the agreement were not disclosed.
 He was also under the spotlight when he celebrated goals and showed his six fingers to the other team's supporters.
 Baroni renewed his contract June 2012, extending his stay at the club till 2013–14, the new agreement saw the Brazilian midfielder make €1.8 million per season.
 Cristian Baroni has earned the love of a Fenerbahçe fans for his football.
 One of his most important matches was played in Germany against Borussia Mönchengladbach.
-In that game Cristian Baroni scored 2 goals and had 1 assist.
+In that game Cristian Baroni scored two goals and had one assist.
 He was famous in Süper Lig for the remote shots.
 On 28 August 2014, his contract with Fenerbahce was terminated with mutual agreement.

 Return to Corinthians

-On January 3, 2015, after several years of speculation, it was confirmed that Cristian Baroni had indeed returned to Corinthians.
-He had a verbal agreement since December, 2014 and signed the contract after being a free agent.
+On 3 January 2015, after several years of speculation, it was confirmed that Cristian Baroni had indeed returned to Corinthians.
+He had a verbal agreement since December 2014 and signed the contract after being a free agent.